 How Can I Get My Score?

 The downside: getting your credit score from this website costs a little extra.
 Avoid websites advertising free credit reports and scores.
-They aren’t truly free—you are giving away a wealth of data about yourself and your family the website will then sell to other businesses.
+They aren’t truly free—you are giving away a wealth of data about yourself and your family that the website will then sell to other businesses.

 Reviewing your credit report is as important as your score – if your report has errors, your score will, too.
 Each agency’s report might have slightly different information on it, but the differences should be minor.
 Check for information that isn’t familiar – it could be a mistake, or it could be fraud.